den53/dennisseidelde-content/_posts/2015-04-20-makeithappen-reboot-and-why.md

 [] Learn the ES5 Basics - Sources: freecodecamp, udacity
 Learn React for the frontend
 [] with ES5
+[]implement https://www.endomondo.com/  as a React Frontend []Do the 10 react projects with the web pack config of survivejs []Continue the book SurviveJS on page 148
 [] with ES6
 [] webpack
-[] testing and test driven/readme driven development with mocha/chai
+[] Learn about testing/TDD/Readme driven development in frontend(react) testing and test driven/readme driven development with mocha/chai
-[] CSS/SASS
+[] Learn about styling the frontend CSS/SASS
 [] react native for mobile
 Learn NodeJS for the Backend
 [] learn how to use Express.JS - Source LearnCode.academy
 [] learn how to build an API/RESTful Service
 [] Security
-[] Authentication and Authorization - OAuth, JSON WebToken [] Microservices
+[] Authentication and Authorization - OAuth, JSON WebToken, PassportJS [] Build my own backend for frontends
+[] Learn about the architecture and tools for Microservices [] Learn about Kafka, AMQP, MQTT
 Databases
 []SQL -> Postgres
 []MongoDB